Eta Aquilae: System

 The η Aquilae system contains at least two stars, probably three.
 The primary star η Aql A is by far the brightest and dominates the spectrum.
-An ultraviolet excess in the spectral energy distribution suggest the presence of a faint hot companion, η Aql B, which has been given a spectral type of B8.9 V. The fractional spectral type is an artefact of the mathematics used to model the spectrum, not an indication of any specific spectral features that would be intermediate between B8 and B9.
+An ultraviolet excess in the spectral energy distribution suggest the presence of a faint hot companion, η Aql B, which has been fitted to a spectral type of B8.9 V. The fractional spectral type is an artefact of the mathematics used to model the spectrum, not an indication of any specific spectral features that would be intermediate between B8 and B9.
 Radial velocity measurements could not find a satisfactory fit, which suggests that the orbit of η Aql B may be face-on, or very large.

-A companion has been resolved visually 0.66" distant, but measurements give this a spectral type of F1 - F5.
+A stellar companion has been visually resolved at an angular separation of 0.66 arc seconds, with measurements showing a spectral type of F1–F5.
 It seems likely that the hot star detected in the spectrum is closer and unresolved.
-The resolved companion has not been shown to be physically associated, but it is estimated that it would have a period of nearly a thousand years.
-Measurements with the HST fine guidance sensors show variations likely to be due to orbital motion on a scale of two years, so η Aql would appear to be a triple system.
+The resolved companion has not been shown to be physically associated, but it is estimated that it would have an orbital period of nearly a thousand years.
+Measurements with the HST fine guidance sensors show variations likely to be due to orbital motion on a scale of two years, so η Aql appears to be a triple system.

+At Eta Aquilae's distance (272 parsec), its apparent brightness is diminished by 0.74 magnitudes due to extinction caused by interstellar dust between Earth and the star.

-Cepheid Variable
+Cepheid variable

 η Aquilae A is a Cepheid variable star, discovered by Edward Pigott in 1784.
-It has an apparent magnitude that ranges from 3.5 to 4.3 over a period of 7.176641 days.
+It has an apparent magnitude that ranges from 3.49 to 4.3 over a period of 7.177 days.
 Along with Delta Cephei, Zeta Geminorum and Beta Doradus, it is one of the most prominent naked eye Cepheids; that is, both the star itself and the variation in its brightness can be distinguished with the naked eye.
 Some other Cepheids such as Polaris are bright but have only a very small variation in brightness.

-At the relatively young age of 26 million years, this massive star has burned through the hydrogen fuel at its core and evolved into a supergiant, giving it a baseline stellar classification of F6 Ibv.
-The periodic pulsations of this star actually cause the stellar class to vary between (F6.5–G2)Ib over the course of each cycle.
+This massive star, being 100–200 million years old, has burned through the hydrogen fuel at its core and evolved into a supergiant, giving it a baseline stellar classification of F6 Iab.
+The periodic pulsations of this star actually cause the stellar class to vary between F6.5Ib to G2Ib over the course of each cycle.